likethemammal/site/README.md

 //replace bg image
 //use new profile image
 //professional section
+//change app.js to index.js

 //answer stackoverflow question with jsonify
 //babelrc all other projects on Github
 //add readme to example
+//add raw-loader to other projects
+//add new _data dir structure to example